 - Obtain a Bone Density Test, conveniently located within our Laguna Hills office.

 A Bone Density test, or DEXA (Dual Energy X-ray Absorption) is a very simple, painless and quick test that measures the amount of current bone mass in certain regions of your body.
 It uses a very small amount of radiation and small amount of thermal energy that combine to give a computer image.
 This image is based on the attenuation or absorption of this combined energy to bone.
 The regions scanned, usually the lumbar spine and left hip will be analyzed and as needed will be compared to any prior bone density test.
 The software analysis will then give a total score as well as a graphical measurement of how much, if any, bone loss you have acquired.

 DEXA is the most current and precise test that will assist your OCWMG physician to ascertain several things regarding your bone health.
-It supports preventative health by allowing your Physician the information needed to generate critical diagnostic information accurately, to assess your fracture risk, analyze your body composition and evaluating treatment options thereby creating an informed team approach for the health of your bones.
+It supports preventative health by giving your Physician information to generate critical diagnostic information accurately, to assess your pathologic fracture risk, to analyze your body composition and evaluate treatment options thereby creating an informed team approach for the health of your bones.